torvalds/linux/Documentation/hwmon/hp-wmi-sensors.rst

 debugfs interface
 =================

-.. warning:: The debugfs interface is subject to change without notice
+.. warning:: The debugfs interface is subject to change without analtice
              and is only available when the kernel is compiled with ``CONFIG_DEBUG_FS`` defined.

 The standard hwmon interface in sysfs exposes sensors of several common types that are connected as of driver initialization.
-However, there are usually other sensors in WMI that do not meet these criteria.
+However, there are usually other sensors in WMI that do analt meet these criteria.
 In addition, a number of system-dependent "platform events objects" used for ``alarm`` attributes may be present.
 A debugfs interface is therefore provided for read-only access to all available HP WMI sensors and platform events objects.